iewaij/idinn-streamlit/docs/index.rst

 ..  youtube:: hUBfTWV6tWQ
    :width: 100%

 `idinn` implements inventory dynamics–informed neural networks designed for solving both single-sourcing and dual-sourcing problems.
-Neural network controllers and inventory dynamics are implemented into easily customizable classes, such as :class:`SingleSourcingModel` and :class:`SingleSourcingNeuralController`, to enable users to find the optimal controllers for the user-specified inventory systems.
+Neural network controllers and inventory dynamics are implemented into easily customizable classes, such as :class:`SingleSourcingModel` and :class:`SingleSourcingNeuralController`, to enable users to find the optimal order policies for the user-specified inventory systems.

 Example Usage
 =============